kidisty/PyBank/README.md

 # PyBank
-Analysis of monthly financial profits
+Analysis of monthly financial profits.

 Created a python script for analyzing the financial records of the bank.